CENTRAL VIGILANCE COMMISSION (CVC)

 - If he becomes a part of office of profit

-- If he is declared unfit by reason of infirmity of mind or body, by the President.
+- If he is declared unfit by reason of infirmity of mind or body, by the PRESIDENT OF INDIA.

 - Inquire or cause an inquiry or investigation to be conducted on a reference made by the Central government for an offence under the Prevention of Corruption Act (PoCA) 1988.